symbuzzer/Turkish-Ad-Hosts/README.md

 # Turkish Ad Hosts for Adblockers

-[EN]
+[EN] THE MANIFEST:
-- The hosts file required to block advertising networks on mobile applications (and probably WEB pages) of Turkish companies and organizations...
+- Necessary hosts file to block tracking (and possibly advertising) networks in commonly used mobile applications (and possibly WEB pages) in Turkey...
-- Also, I try to add foreign services that are popular in Turkey as much as possible.
+- I also try to add foreign applications and WEB pages that are popularly used in Turkey as much as possible.
 - Prepared for my own personal use.
 Use at your own risk.
 - This list was created by examining the DNS addresses that came up by trying all the applications one by one.
 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.